ERC Tax Credit

 In 2020, it entitled employers to a 50% credit (maximum of $5,000 per employee) of the qualified wages paid to employees.
 This amount increased to 70% (maximum of $7,000 per employee, per quarter) for 2021 with the American Rescue Plan Act (ARPA).

 Under the recently enacted American Rescue Plan Act On March 11, 2021, the President signed the $1.9 trillion American Rescue Plan Act of 2021 (ARPA) into law.
 This is the 6th bill enacted by the federal government that focuses on COVID relief.
 One provision of this act allows for expanded Employee Retention Credits.
 Relief from this bill impacts both businesses and individuals and provides for stimulus payments, tax relief, additional funding for existing programs like the PPP, assistance for state and local governments, and funds to aid in coronavirus testing and vaccination distribution.
 (ARPA – Mar.2021) and previously under the Consolidated Appropriations Act, 2021, the employee retention credit, a provision of the CARES Act, is extended and expanded.
-It can be claimed through Dec.
-31, 2021 to eligible employers who retained employees.
+With the signing of the Infrastructure Bill in November 2021, the ERC program was cancelled for Q4 of 2021.
+The ERC can be claimed through September 30, 2021 by eligible employers who retained employees.

 New Opportunities with 2021 ERC